varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Functional Decomposition

 - An overview of components of the system
-- A detailed map of comunication between componenents
+- A detailed map of communication between components
 - Description of the function of each of the components

 ### Threat Model

-- Applicates our assumptions about a system
+- Applicate’s our assumptions about a system
 - What threats (Stride) applies to each component?
 - Trust relationship between components?
-- Which threats apply to each relationshipt?
+- Which threats apply to each relationship?
 - What motivates an attacker?
 - What attack vectors can an attacker use?
 - **To perform this analysis**:
   - Functional decomposition(diagram of software components)
   - An overview of trust-relationships between components
-  - Good knowledge of security pitfalls(injectio, XSS, CSRF,..)
+  - Good knowledge of security pitfalls(injection, XSS, CSRF,..)

 #### Threat Model Example Scenario